jodal/comics/README.rst

 License
 -------

 comics is licensed under the GNU General Public Licence version 2.
-See docs/COPYING for the full license.
+See COPYING for the full license.

 Dependencies